ericclack/tkgamelib/doc/tutorial_click_face.md

-# GeekClub Tutorial: Click the face
+# CoderDojo Tutorial: Click the face

 ## Introduction
 This is a very simple game, based upon Game Makers 'click the clown' game which was could be built in one hour with GameMaker.